Interacting partially directed self avoiding walk. From phase transition to the geometry of the collapsed phase

 \section{Proof of Lemma \ref{ineEarea}}

 \begin{proof} Since $V$ and $A_n$ are symmetric, we can assume that $x,x'\in\mathbb{N}_0:=\mathbb{N}\cup\{0\}$ and thus it is sufficient to show that the result holds for $x'=x+1$.
 We will argue by induction.
-Since $A_0=1$, the $m=0$ case is trivial.
+Since $A_0=0$, the $m=0$ case is trivial.
 Now, we assume that the inequality holds true for $m\in\mathbb{N}$.
-We consider the partition function of size $m+1$, and we can disintegrate it in dependence of the position of $V_1$, i.e.,
+We consider the partition function of size $m+1$, and we can decompose it with respect to the position of $V_1$, i.e.,

-where $R_x(y)=\mathbf{P}_{\beta}(v_1=y-x)+\mathbf{P}_{\beta}(v_1=-y-x)$.
+where $R_x(y)=\mathbf{P}_{\beta}(U_1=y-x)+\mathbf{P}_{\beta}(U_1=-y-x)$.
 Then, we set $\bar{R}_x(y)=\sum_{y'\geq y}R_x(y')$ for $y\in\mathbb{N}$.
-Since $\bar{R}_x(1)+\mathbf{P}_{\beta}(v_1=x)=1$, we can rewrite the right hand side in \eqref{eq:expEarea} as
+Since $\bar{R}_x(1)+\mathbf{P}_{\beta}(U_1=x)=1$, we can rewrite the right hand side in \eqref{eq:expEarea} as

 We will show that, for all $y\in\mathbb{N}$, the function $x\mapsto\bar{R}_{x}(y)$ is non-decreasing on $\mathbb{N}_0$.
 First, if $y\geq x+1$, we obviously have